kenanlv/Vehicle-Tracking/README.md

 # Vehicle-Tracking

-This is a system that detects and tracks moving cars in a given video
+Object recognizing and tracking play a very crucial role in our daily life.
+Object tracking enables us to count and label each tracked object.
+Our goal is to detect, label, and track all individual vehicles in a given video.